sunfounder/picar-x/docs/source/index.rst

 can separately realize the functions of color detection, face detection, automatic obstacle avoidance, automatic line tracking, etc.

-For this article, your are suggested to follow the reading order as below:

-1. :ref:'Introduction', learn about the background of PiCar-X and automatic driving.
-#.
-Check that your parts are not missing.
-#.
-Building the PiCar-x.

-   .. note:: When carrying out the construction of the trolley (to the step of installing steering gear), you will be required to finish: :ref:'Quick Guide on Ezblock' or :ref:'Quick Guide on Python'.
-Definitely, you can also finish one of the Quick Guides prior to assembling.

-#.
-Check :ref:'Ezblock Project' or :ref:'Python Project'.

-Where there arises a problem, please check: :ref:'FAQ' or send an email to service@sunfounder.com.

-**Two Ways to Play**

-If you wish to avoid difficult and obscure coding and play PiCar-X as soon as possible, you can use it directly based on Ezblock.
-It will require you to finish the configuration as instructed in :ref:'Quick Guide on Ezblock' -
+In this tutorial, a list, assembly diagram, introduction to Robot HAT, and programming of PiCar-X are included.

+The programming part is divided into two chapters: :ref:`Play with Ezblock` & :ref:`Play with Python`, and each of them can get you stated on making PiCar-X work in way you want.

 Ezblock Studio is a development platform developed by SunFounder designed for beginners to lower the barriers to getting started with Raspberry Pi.
 It has two programming languages: Graphical and Python, and available on almost all different types of devices.
 With Bluetooth and Wi-Fi support, you can download code, remote control a Raspberry Pi, on Ezblock Studio.

-If you are more suitable for traditional programming users, we suggest you use Python-based gameplay, which will require you to have a good command of basic Python programming skills and basic knowledge of Linux operating system.
+If you want to program in Python, then you will need to learn some basic Python programming skills and basic knowledge of Raspbeer Pi OS.
-Please follow the instruction: ref:'Quick Guide on Python', and configure the environment suitable for PiCar-X operation from the original Raspberry Pi OS.

 **Content**